 It is possible to submit a request to exempt parts of the Test.
 There are two options:

-- (a) The candidate works in the accountancy profession in the Netherlands for at least three years, and is able to prove that he/she has at least three years of work experience in the specific subject of the exam
+- The candidate works in the accountancy profession in the Netherlands for at least three years, and is able to prove that the candidate has at least three years of work experience in the specific subject of the exam.

 - Certified copies of Dutch diplomas/certificates (including credit points and results), examination programmes and literature lists, which demonstrate that (parts of) the exams of the Test are covered, could also grant (an) exemption(s) from parts of the Test

-If the candidate qualifies for an exemption, he/she still has to take (an) oral assessment(s).
+If the candidate qualifies for an exemption, the candidate still has to take (an) oral assessment(s).
 During the assessment it will be determined whether the candidate indeed meets the examination requirements.

 How to request an exemption